benhowes/vsot/README.rst

 ===================================================
-(PRE-APLHA) VSOT - Like black_, but for Django/Jinja2 HTML templates
+(PRE-APLHA, mostly unmaintained) VSOT - Like black_, but for Django/Jinja2 HTML templates
 ===================================================